ExtonHoward/Raven_Security_project/Raven_Security_Engagement.md

 ![alt text](https://github.com/ExtonHoward/Raven_Security_project/blob/main/Screenshots/Target2/T2_mysql%20credentials_CLEAN.JPG "MySQL Credentials")

 Root again.
 For this UDF Privilege Escalation exploit to work, a command must be written in c code.
 The code is then compiled into a shared object which is similar to a library file.
-This si then read into the Database as raw binary.
+This is then read into the Database as raw binary.
 Because the MySQL service is running as Root, the data can be dumped into the correct directory for MySQL to use that command as an actual library.
 We can then create a function that uses that shared library & allows the attacking team to exploit it.

-Lets attempt it
+Let's attempt it

 Pulled file 1518.c from the Exploit DB & renamed to `raptor_udf1.c`.
 Spun up a web server on the Kali machine & downloaded to the `/tmp` dir on target 2.